karellopez/docker_workshop_template/workshop/setup.md

 Unfortunately, getting Docker to work on Windows is a tad more complicated.

-   1. Download the installer using the download button at the top of the page, or from the release notes.
+   1. Download the installer from this [website](https://www.docker.com/products/docker-desktop/).
    2. Double-click Docker Desktop Installer.exe to run the installer.
 By default, Docker Desktop is installed at C:\Program Files\Docker\Docker.
    3. When prompted, ensure that "Use WSL 2" instead of Hyper-V option on the Configuration page is selected.
    4. If your system only supports one of the two options, you will not be able to select which backend to use.